Hosting & Security

 CampusPress staff remotely manage and maintain the servers and applications in these datacenters.

 CampusPress, and our customers, are able to leverage certifications and security assurances by these partners as it relates to physical security.
-More on compliance and certifications of each can be found at aws.amazon.com/compliance and digitalocean.com/legal/compliance .
+More on compliance and certifications of each can be found at aws.amazon.com/compliance and digitalocean.com/legal/certifications .

 All data centers include the highest levels of 24/7/365 on-site security, regulated climate control, redundant power, automated off-site backups, and industry-leading network infrastructure.